mynghn/persistence-aop/src/main/java/mynghn/persistenceaop/aop/injection/README.md

 >        session = null;
 >    }
 >    ```
-> So in effect, `session` variable has innate lifecycle of `AuditingAspect` instance scope, but it's managed to have lifecycle of each advice execution scope.
+> So in effect, `session` variable has innate lifecycle of `InjectionAspect` instance scope, but it's managed to have lifecycle of each advice execution scope.
 >
 > Another AOP advice providing `AdviceSession` instance to other advices might be a solution to this `session` variable lifecycle inconsistency issue.